Seattle couple identified as 2 killed at Gorge music festival

 A frantic scene

-Festivalgoers have described a chaotic scene after the shooting, which prompted Beyond Wonderland organizers to canceled the weekend festival’s Sunday events.
+Festivalgoers have described a chaotic scene after the shooting, which prompted Beyond Wonderland organizers to cancel the weekend festival’s Sunday events.

-Erica Powell, who was among thousands gathered at the celebrated venue, said she and her boyfriend were walking back to their camp when staffers in service carts began whipping past, yelling at them to get cover.
+Erica Powell, who was among thousands gathered at the celebrated venue, said she and her boyfriend were walking back to their camp when staffers in service carts began whipping past, yelling at them to take cover.

 A few seconds later, another cart came by, carrying a woman with a bloody leg.
 Powell looked up the hill to see “tons of people running toward us.”

-“We just went ‘We gotta go,’ and we started running,” said Powell, 23, of San Jose, Calif.
+“We just went ‘We got to go,’ and we started running,” said Powell, 23, of San Jose, Calif.

 Powell and her boyfriend ran to a camp shop, then a building, and then into the venue as employees kept telling them to get back up and run.
 All the redirection, she said, made her worry that workers didn’t know where the shooter was.